Touring caravan holiday in Wales: an itinerary for adventurous families

 If you want to explore the Mendip Hills and Cheddar Gorge then this is the site for you.
 It’s definitely one for us to go back to for a longer stay.

-Find out more about this camping and caravan site near Cheddar.
+Find out more about this camping and caravanning site or read our Cheddar Mendip Heights Camping and Caravanning Club Site review.

 Camping and caravanning site near Llanelli